michal-bures/konkr_data/ai-chatter/default.md

 - You...
 You!
 - I have no words for what you just did.
 - Disgraceful!
+- You just made yourself an enemy.
+- A shameful display.
+- Your dishonor will not be forgotten!
+- You treacherous snake!
+- It's a dog-eat-dog world, isn't it?
+- What an appalling disgrace.

 > invaded, suffered major damage, was friendly, not friendly, angry reaction
 - I knew you couldn't be trusted.
 - So that's how it is.
+- You want to play it like that eh?
 - Of course you would do that.
 - I don't know what I expected.
+- This is why we can’t have nice things.

 > invaded, suffered major damage, was friendly, had common enemy, angry reaction
 - Really?
 You chose to focus on ME?